 - Pay for the counseling session out of pocket and save your receipts.

-- Your Contracting Organization should submit the application to CLAIR by April 10, 2017.
+- The application should arrive at CLAIR by April 7, 2023.
 CLAIR will review the application and let you know if you qualify.

 - If you qualify, the subsidy will be paid directly into your bank account.